sschwindt/hydro-informatics/docs/source/python-basics/pyinstall.rst

 	-   Make sure that the above-created ``hypy`` *conda* environment is defined as *Project Interpreter*.

 .. image:: ../img/pyc-prj-interp.png
+   :alt: pyc-prj-interp
-   :alt: pyc-prj-interp	:caption: Verify the correct setup of the Project Interpreter.
+    Verify the correct setup of the Project Interpreter.

 .. tip::
    **Are you struggling with setting up PyCharm correctly?** *PyCharm* and *Anaconda* are designed for working hand -in-hand and the developers provide an `up-to-date documentation <https://docs.anaconda.com/anaconda/user-guide/tasks/pycharm/>`__ for setting up *PyCharm* to work with *conda* environments.